Cut Costs, Not Corners: Smarter Energy for Smarter Business

 Business Energy Scotland is funded by the Scottish Government to provide free, impartial support and access to funding to help small and medium-sized enterprises save energy, carbon and money.

-• Learnt how you can help your business minimise the impact of rising energy costs and reduce your carbon footprint.
+Learn how you can help your business minimise the impact of rising energy costs and reduce your carbon footprint.

-• Learnt about the fully funded, expert consultancy advice and support available to SMEs.
+Learn about the fully funded, expert consultancy advice and support available to SMEs.

-• Found out how you can grow a greener, more competitive business.
+Understand how you can grow a greener, more competitive business.

-• Heard about businesses that have already acted, what they did and how they have benefited.
+Hear about businesses that have already acted, what they did and how they have benefited.

-Climate Action and Tourism: Getting started on your journey to net zero
+Climate Action and Tourism: Getting Started on Your Journey to Net Zero

 The move to a net zero economy is already happening, bringing both opportunities and challenges to businesses.